concept sign welcome to rejection stay strong

 7 Useful Techniques for Overcoming Rejection Sensitive Dysphoria

-Rejection sensitivity is an unfortunate reality of modern life.
+Rejection Sensitivity Dysphoria (RSD) is an unfortunate reality of modern life.
 The internet and open communication have made everything easier than ever before, but it has also created a world where it’s easy to find people who don’t like you.
+Or at least your brain tells you they don’t, when reality paints a different picture.

 Even if you spend every day working on improving your online presence, there will always be haters who are too quick to lash out at anything that doesn’t match their expectations.
-If you have a high degree of sensitivity to rejection, especially if you have ADHD, this can make it hard for you to support any kind of personal or professional connection.
+If you have a high degree of sensitivity to rejection, this can make it hard for you to support any kind of personal or professional connection.
+That’s especially true for anyone with Attention Deficit Hyperactivity Disorder (ADHD).

 No matter what other people may think, social rejection can be debilitating.
-And, while easier said than done, there’s no point in letting the emotional pain take over your life.
-Here are some useful techniques for overcoming rejection sensitive dysphoria and channelling your emotional sensitivity.
+And, while easier said than done, there’s no point in letting the intense emotion take over your life.
+Here are some useful techniques for spotting the signs of Rejection Sensitive Dysphoria and overcoming your emotional sensitivity.

 Find Out What’s Causing Your Fear of Rejection

-If you’re having trouble getting over your fear of rejection, it could be because you haven’t figured out exactly why you’re worried about being turned down.
-Often, several factors are at play that create a heightened emotional response and exaggerate the symptoms of rejection.
+If you’re having trouble getting over your intense fear of rejection, it could be because you haven’t figured out exactly why you’re worried about being turned down.
+Often, several factors are at play that create a heightened emotional experience of rejection, exaggerating the symptoms of rejection.

 You might think you just don’t like feeling alone, but there are deeper reasons behind your anxiety.
 Here are some things to consider: